VAT: Domestic reverse charge for building and construction services

 Any VAT paid to H M Revenue and Customs by the customer can be reclaimed, subject to the normal rules for VAT recovery.

 The reverse charge does not apply to consumers or final customers of building and construction services and instead the normal VAT rules will apply.

 A flowchart has been published by HMRC to help you decide which rules to apply and this can be found here.

 Should you want to discuss how we may be able to help your business then do contact us on 01244 400244.

 This update was published in February 2020 based on information available at the time.
-Shaw Austin, your local Chartered Accountants, support business throughout Chester, North Wales, Merseyside, Manchester and the UK.
+Shaw Austin Chartered Accountants, support business throughout Chester, North Wales, Merseyside, Manchester and the UK.